msillano/tuyaDAEMON/README.md

         - [node-red-contrib-tuya-smart-device](https://flows.nodered.org/node/node-red-contrib-tuya-smart-device)
         - [node-red-node-mysql](https://flows.nodered.org/node/node-red-node-mysql)
         - [node-red-contrib-config](https://flows.nodered.org/node/node-red-contrib-config)
-   2. Import `tuyaDAEMON.json` file in node-red.
+   2. Import `tuyaDAEMON.json` and all required xxxx.json file in node-red.
    3. Configure in tuyaDAEMON the DB node `append to DB`
    4. Add to tuyaDAEMON your device(s).
 See step-by-step instructions on _`Add a new smart devices 1/2`_ comment nodes.
    5. You can delete the unused modules and `example` nodes.